gonza0305/Automatic-recognition-of-emotions-evoked-by-soundscapes/README.md

 * Extreme Gradient Boosting (XGBoost)
 * Convolutional Neural Network (CNN)

+>All the evaluated models are located in the same file

 ## Installing / Getting started

 All the project was developed using Python and the installed libraries requiered are: